aleoreina/bash-script-getup-django-nginx-uwsgi-server/README.md

 #### No pay more

 # Purpose
-Begginers no must be pay to get Django + Nginx + Uwsgi with multiple sites support.
+1) Begginers no must be pay to get Django + Nginx + Uwsgi with multiple sites support.
-Experts or Beginners can use it code to deploy his project.
+2) Experts or Beginners can use it code to deploy his project.
+3) Begineers or Expert help himself/herself to get always a stable script for his own use.

 ## Just a put give me a star to say Thank you!